Taoist music: Music in Taoist ceremony

 Music has long played an integral part in religious ceremonies.
 In Taoist ceremonies, music has several different functions.
 Taoists believe that music is a way to speak to the gods, to inspire religious followers and to achieve inner harmony, bringing the listener or participant closer to Tao.
 To follow Tao is to recognise the inner harmony and balance in all living things.
+Music is patterned off of "the music of nature", which was the divine "natural notes of the respiration of the earth and the cosmic breath that inspires everything" that adept Taoists can get in touch with.

-This belief is often represented in the Yin Yang symbol.
-In the ceremony witnessed at the Evergreen Taoist Church of Australia, Deagon, the birth of Quan Yin, the goddess of mercy was celebrated.
+In the ceremony witnessed at the Evergreen Taoist Church of Australia in Deagon, the birth of Guan Yin, the goddess of mercy was celebrated.
 Music and instrumentation played a central role in this ritual.
 The priests sung each chant and prayer to their gods, and accompanied these on musical instruments.

 The musical expression of a Taoist ceremony supports the core beliefs of the religion.
 Firstly, the role of music in the ceremony will be described, showing its religious importance to Taoism.
-Secondly, this relates the structure of the birth of Quan Yin ceremony to the achievement of Tao.
+Secondly, this relates the structure of the birth of Guan Yin ceremony to the achievement of Tao.
 The principal doctrines of Taoism and the roles of the various participants in the ceremony will also be described.
 Following this, the demeanour of participants and the physical setting of the ceremony will be illustrated.
 Studying the role of music in Taoist ceremony will demonstrate the importance of music in religion as a means to inspire followers, improve and deepen faith, and enable communication with gods.
 Describing how the music in the ceremony witnessed communicates and confirms the belief systems of Taoism will reveal music is as intrinsic to the Taoist as the path of Tao itself.